Pinnacle Career InstituteTexas

 Accreditation and Approvals

-Pinnacle Career Institute and Pinnacle Career Institute – North Kansas City were previously accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) to award Certificates and Associates of Occupational Studies degrees.
-The Accrediting Commission of Career Schools and Colleges (ACCSC) Schools is listed as a nationally recognized accrediting agency by the United States Department of Education.
+Pinnacle Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.

 Pinnacle Career Institute is certified to operate in the State of Missouri by the Department of Higher Education and has approvals from the Department of Elementary and Secondary Education to provide training under the Veterans Administration, Vocational Rehabilitation, and Workforce Investment Act.
 Pinnacle Career Institute is also approved by the Kansas Board of Regents.
 Pinnacle Career Institute is contracted for training by the Missouri and Kansas Rehabilitation Commissions.